Astrodata Tag

 Creating New Astrodata Tags [Advanced Topic]

-The Developer Guide describes how to create new AstroData
+The Developer Guide describes how to create new AstroData classes for new

 instruments (specifically, see